kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 #### Ready

-`ready` is a condition that maps to a Pod's `Ready` condition.
+`Ready` is a condition that maps to a Pod's `Ready` condition.
 A running Pod with the `Ready` condition set to `True` should have this EndpointSlice condition also set to `true`.
-For compatibility reasons, `ready` is NEVER `true` when a Pod is terminating.
+For compatibility reasons, `Ready` is NEVER `true` when a Pod is terminating.
 Consumers should refer to the `serving` condition to inspect the readiness of terminating Pods.
 The only exception to this rule is for Services with `spec.publishNotReadyAddresses` set to `true`.
-Endpoints for these Services will always have the `ready` condition set to `true`.
+Endpoints for these Services will always have the `Ready` condition set to `true`.

 #### Serving

-{{< feature-state for_k8s_version="v1.22" state="beta" >}}
+{{< feature-state for_k8s_version="v1.26" state="stable" >}}

-`serving` is identical to the `ready` condition, except it does not account for terminating states.
-Consumers of the EndpointSlice API should check this condition if they care about pod readiness while the pod is also terminating.
+The `serving` condition is almost identical to the `Ready` condition.
+The difference is that Consumers of the EndpointSlice API should check `serving` if they care about pod readiness while the pod is also terminating.

 {{< note >}}

-Although `serving` is almost identical to `ready`, it was added to prevent break the existing meaning of `ready`.
-It may be unexpected for existing clients if `ready` could be `true` for terminating endpoints, since historically terminating endpoints were never included in the Endpoints or EndpointSlice API to begin with.
-For this reason, `ready` is _always_ `false` for terminating endpoints, and a new condition `serving` was added in v1.20 so that clients can track readiness for terminating pods independent of the existing semantics for `ready`.
+Although `serving` is almost identical to `Ready`, it was added to prevent break the existing meaning of `Ready`.
+It may be unexpected for existing clients if `Ready` could be `true` for terminating endpoints, since historically terminating endpoints were never included in the Endpoints or EndpointSlice API to begin with.
+For this reason, `Ready` is _always_ `false` for terminating endpoints, and a new condition `serving` was added in v1.20 so that clients can track readiness for terminating pods independent of the existing semantics for `Ready`.

 {{< /note >}}